DTodorov2/Spotify/assets/songs/README.md

+### Song Files

-Except the txt file with the songs, the song files with extension .wav will be in this folder as well.
+In addition to the `.txt` file containing the song list, all song files should be stored in this folder with the `.wav` extension.

-The song file must have the following format:
+Each song file must follow the naming format:

-StandStill.wav
-BillieJean.wav
+- `StandStill.wav`
+- `BillieJean.wav`